mejo583spring2019/progressive-project/README.md

-# MEJO 583 Spring 2019 Progressive Project
+# MEJO 583 Spring 2019 Progressive Project (Hospital Data Project)

 Comparing Hospital Data
+#Data Prep and Cleaning
+Data was obtained from these websites as of 4/7/2019:
+-Duke University Hospital
+-WakeMed Hospital
+-UNC Medical Center

+## Prep
+Data was manually cleaned to be in CSV format with headers.

 # Resources